xj96/README-Generator/README.md

     7. [Questions](#questions)

     ## Project Description
-    Users will be able to input data via the terminal and generate a professional README.md file.
+    Users will be able to input data and generate a readme file.

     ## Installation
-    Users can navigate to this repository and clone my code and run it in a terminal that has node installed.
+    Go to my repository, clone my code, and type node index in the terminal.

     ## Usage
-    Answer the questions.
+    We answer the questions.

     ### License
     ISC